Dlang-max/Flask_Pandas/README.md

     #- DATE_STRING=2024-07-07
 ```

-+ If running with data from a specific date (within past 30 days), uncomment RUNNING_WITH_DATE_STRING and DATE_STRING (intended to be the date of the last CSV file in the data directory). </br>
++ If running with data from a specific date, uncomment RUNNING_WITH_DATE_STRING and DATE_STRING (intended to be the date of the last CSV file in the data directory). </br>
 DATE_STRING **MUST** be formatted as YYYY-MM-DD.

 ```